Our continued commitment to providing safe access to health care

 How do I submit my letter of support to UHS?

 Why isn’t UHS using the informed consent model?

 I am already receiving hormone therapy.
 Can UHS help me continue this care?

 If you are not yet on a stable dose, we may be able to take over management of hormone therapy pending review of previous records.
-Send records to UHS Health Information Management to the attention of Diana Parrish, who will work with a Trans Care Team provider to review.
+Send records to UHS Health Information Management to the attention of our UHS Social Workers, who will work with a Gender Affirming Care provider to review.
 We will work together to make a plan for how UHS can help!